 I broached the story to Babbitt because I’d heard it once from Kupferman.
 I was curious to hear his version of events.
 But when l mentioned Babbitt’s version of the story to Kupferman, he was embarrassed, saying, “I would never resort to violence!”
 Kupferman & Feldman were street kids.

-Wuorinen & Babbitt proudly adopted “maximalist”.
+Wuorinen & some others proudly adopted “maximalist”.

 Taruskin’s negative sense of “maximailist” jives with our complaints about “more is more”, concepts running amok and vicious intellectualism.
 I take Taruskin as an ally in my fighting against what I feel is “modernist mission creep”.